lguillier/AB_SA/README.md

 ````
 CreateInputMNL(traitfile="DE_scoary_trait.csv",roary_Rtab="gene_presence_absence.Rtab",maxGenes=10)
 ````
+The function thus produces:
-The function produces a csv file (default name "mnl_input_n.csv" where n is the number of genes selected).
+- a file (default name "mnl_input_n.csv" where n is the number of genes selected) for fitting multinomial logistic model,
+- a file (default name "predict_sporadic.csv") used for determining the probability of association  the source of unknown strains (sporadic human strains or environmental strains)

 ### Training and testing a multinomial logistic model
  In order to assess the performance of the multinomial model with the enriched genes, a random splitting of data into training set (default value percent_cross= 70% for building a predictive model) and test set (1-percent_cross for evaluating the model) is carried out.
 The radonm splitting is carried out nboot times (default nboot=100)